elcoll/MultichannelRouting/README.md

 - xpr_csv (example file: 'xfc_82.csv')
   .
 The value 0.3 for all reaches
 - bas_csv (example file: 'riv_82.csv')
   .
-Integer to use for sorting rivers, here a topological sort
+File containing sorted river IDs (here, a topological sort)

 ## More details on how to generate input files: